perdy/starlette-prometheus/README.md

 app.add_route("/metrics/", metrics)
 ```

+Metrics for paths that do not match any Starlette route can be filtered by passing
+`filter_unhandled_paths=True` argument to `add_middleware` method.

 ## Contributing

 This project is absolutely open to contributions so if you have a nice idea, create an issue to let the community